IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

   (Receiver Reports) can possibly be another solution to achieve better robustness with less overhead.
 QUIC {{RFC9000}} overcomes this issue because of inherent design.

+ * SCReAM has been designed to target 2 marked packets per RTT in steady state when L4S is enabled.
+There are however a few measures taken in the calculation of the ref_wnd and the target_bitrate, that are necessary to get a stable bitrate and lower queue delay, that make SCReAM settle for a lower number of marked packets per RTT.
+The result of this is that SCReAM may get a lower share of the link capacity when competing against e.g. a large file transfer with TCP Prague congestion control.

  * SCReAM has over time been evaluated in a number of different experiments, a few examples are found in {{SCReAM-evaluation-L4S}}.